By Tyler Ludwig / Interactive Marketing Manager, Rio SEO

 - Local Store Front Images (also in Google+ Local & Places)

-Having a landing page chock-full of Google assets might seem like giving up too much space of your site to a third-party, but remember not everything needs to be included to increase your chances of ranking higher.
-Having relevant items that add value to users is going to help from a conversion standpoint and provide additional validation to Google.
+Having a landing page chock-full of Google assets might seem like giving up too much space.
+But remember not everything needs to be included to increase your chances of ranking higher.
+Having relevant items that add value to users is going to help from a conversion standpoint.
+This also provides additional validation to Google.

 Based on your access to the structure of your website, making these changes can be quick, but if you are looking at a long road with your IT department check out Google’s Data Highlighter, and get your local content marked up in minutes!
 Not only does this provide a better picture when Google is indexing your pages, it also ensures your landing pages are ready for the continued convergence of search and social media.